mochatech1725/scholarship-scraper2/docs/docker-deployment-guide.md

 - Node.js 18+ installed
 - CDK bootstrapped in your AWS account

-## Step-by-Step Deployment
+## Docker-Specific Deployment

-### 1. Build and Push Docker Image
+### Build and Push Docker Image

-First, build and push the Docker image to ECR:
+The Docker image contains all scraper code and dependencies:

 ```bash
 # For development environment